-Trout Adventure is designed to give youngsters an awareness, understanding and appreciation of the importance of our nation’s aquatic resources with an emphasis on conservation, protection and restoration of coldwater ecosystems.
-The kids will learn about stream ecology, brook trout restoration, stream physics and chemistry, fishing for trout and aquatic entomology.
-They will experience fly tying, fly fishing and snorkeling in the Little River and its Middle Prong; and they will enjoy many other activities including hiking, learning how to cast using a fly rod, and learn essential fly fishing knots.
+Summer Camp 2015 is designed to give kids an awareness, appreciation and understanding of the importance of our nation’s aquatic resources with an emphasis on conservation, protection and restoration of coldwater ecosystems.
+Participants will learn about stream ecology, brook trout restoration, stream physics and water chemistry, fishing etiquette and aquatic entomology.
+They will fish with fly fishing pros, learn how to tie flies with fly tying experts; and they will enjoy many other activities including hiking, learning how to cast using a fly rod, and learn essential fly fishing knots.
 Swimming, basketball and other activities will also be available.

-GSMIT is in Walker Valley on the banks of the Middle Prong of Little River, a coldwater stream containing brook, brown and rainbow trout.
+GSMIT is in Walker Valley on the banks of Little River’s Middle Prong, a coldwater stream-containing brook, brown and rainbow trout.
 Facilities include dormitories, dining hall, classrooms, outdoor meeting shelters, bookstore/gift shop and full-time professional staff.

-Trout Adventure 2013 will begin on Monday afternoon, June 17, and end at noon on Saturday, June 22.
-Girls and boys 12 to 15 years of age as of June 17 are eligible to apply.
-Trout Unlimited will accept a total of 14 participants (a minimum of two girls).
-Tuition is $472; insurance coverage is supplied by GSMIT.
-Financial assistance based on need may be available.
-Adult chaperones are with the kids at all times.
-Enrollment is open to non-residents of Tennessee.
+Summer Camp 2015 will begin on Monday afternoon, June 15, and end at noon Saturday, June 20.
+Boys and girls 12 to 15 years old as of June 15 are eligible to apply.
+Trout Unlimited will accept a total of 14 participants.
+Tuition is $495; insurance coverage is supplied by GSMIT.
+A minimum of two girls is required, and applicants should be in good physical condition.
+Applicants need not be Tennessee residents.